 meaning "big" and strand

-"meadow", originally given to someone who lived near a farmstead.
+.
+It was originally given to someone who lived on or near the sea.

 From Old English winter